corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

 **Who this documentation is for:**
 * Node operators
-* Business Network Operators
+* Business Network Operators (BNOs)

 In a disaster recovery scenario, you need to be sure you can recover data from the nodes you have transacted with on each Business Network you are a part of.

 Unless Business Network Operators (BNOs) make Collaborative Recovery part of the disaster recovery plan for their network, Collaborative Recovery cannot be used.
-If you are a node operator, you need to seek an agreement at the governance level with all relevant BNOs before implementing collaborative recovery on your own node.
+If you are a node operator, you need to seek an agreement at the governance level with all relevant BNOs before implementing Collaborative Recovery on your own node.

 Once you have this agreement in place on your Business Network, you can create the wrapping flows that make recovery possible with all participants.

 ## Wrapping flows

 The Collaborative Recovery CorDapps use flows to initiate and execute the recovery process.
-Before this can happen, you need validation that the parties specified as input to each Disaster Recovery flow are members of the Business Network.
+Before this can happen, you need validation that the parties specified as input to each disaster recovery flow are members of the Business Network.

 To validate these parties, you need to write and distribute simple wrapping flows for these reconciliation and recovery flows:

-- [ScheduleReconciliationFlow](ledger-sync.md#schedule-reconciliation-flow) - This flow schedules regular reconciliation checks
+- [ScheduleReconciliationFlow](ledger-sync.md#schedule-reconciliation-flow) - This flow schedules regular reconciliation checks.
-- [AutomaticRecoveryFlow](ledger-recovery-automatic.md#automatic-ledger-recover-flow) to initiate automatic data recovery
+- [AutomaticRecoveryFlow](ledger-recovery-automatic.md#automatic-ledger-recover-flow) - This flow initiates automatic data recovery.
-- [InitiateManualRecoveryFlow](ledger-recovery-manual.md#initiate-manual-recovery-flow) to initiate manual data recovery.
+- [InitiateManualRecoveryFlow](ledger-recovery-manual.md#initiate-manual-recovery-flow) - This flow initiates manual data recovery.

 These wrapping flows should be bundled into a single CorDapp that can be distributed to relevant parties on your network.

 ## Example flows

 How you implement the wrapping flows will depend on your own requirements and those of your Business Network.
-In the following examples you will find reference implementations of Business Network enabled Disaster Recovery flows.
-You can use them as the basis to create wrapping flows appropriate to your own Business Networks.
+In the following examples, you will find reference implementations of Business Network-enabled Disaster Recovery flows.
+You can use these as the basis to create wrapping flows appropriate to your own Business Networks.

 ### Initiating Business Network-enabled flows

 Each flow in the examples below contains the private function `getMembers`.
 The implementation of this function is the responsibility of either the node operator or Business Network operator.
-It is used throughout the snippets to demonstrate how membership of a party might be validated using a retrieved list of Business Network members.
+It is used throughout the code snippets to demonstrate how membership of a party might be validated using a retrieved list of Business Network members.

 ### Business Network-initiated LedgerSync

-In order to determine whether or not ledger data is synchronized with the rest of the network after a disaster scenario, use `ScheduleReconciliationFlow` to schedule and eventually execute reconciliation with a specified list of parties.
+In order to determine whether or not ledger data is synchronised with the rest of the network after a disaster scenario, use `ScheduleReconciliationFlow` to schedule and eventually execute reconciliation with a specified list of parties.
 In this case, that list will be verified using a retrieved set of the Business Network members.

-In order to enable overriding of the ledger-sync reconciliation responder flows, they must be manually specified in the configuration of the responding node.
+In order to enable overriding of the LedgerSync reconciliation responder flows, they must be manually specified in the configuration of the responding node.
 This can be done by adding the following config block to the node.conf.

 ```none